chaos-mesh/website/versioned_docs/version-2.6.7/integrate-chaos-mesh-into-github-actions.md

 For example, we can design a simple workflow for tests.
 The steps below can be included:

 1. Create two Pods in the Kubernetes cluster.
-2. Send ping request from one Pod to another Pod.
+2. Send a ping request from one Pod to another Pod.
 3. Use Chaos Mesh to inject the network latency fault to test whether the ping command is affected.

 ### Step 2: Create workflow